Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 1 Getting Started.markdown

 07. Enter the following commands and note your observations: (i) **who** and **tty** (ii) **ps** and **echo $$**

-    1.  **who** command outputs a list of all users currently logged on, showing for each user the login name, tty name, the date and time of login, and host-name if not local.
+    1.  **who** command outputs a list of all users currently logged on, showing for each user the login name, tty name, the date and time of login and host-name if not local.

         **tty** command outputs the absolute path of the device file corresponding to the terminal attached to the standard input/output.